TimHanewich/TimHanewich/README.md

 ### My name is Tim Hanewich, welcome to my GitHub profile! 👋
 **Power Platform Technical Specialist at Microsoft by day, tireless tinkerer by night!**

 I was first exposed to to software development in middle school by [Roblox](https://en.wikipedia.org/wiki/Roblox), using the [Lua programming language](https://en.wikipedia.org/wiki/Lua_(programming_language)).
-This planted the seed that has now grown into what I do every day.
+This planted the seed that has now grown into what I love do every day.
 I picked development back up in 2018 and haven't put it down since!

 Please visit [my personal website](https://timhanewich.github.io/) to read more about my passions and interests.